A few phone calls, a few minutes of discussion and off we go- to taste the flavor of the mini beef-mecca in Kolkata- the beefwalk.

 |Sohan halwa – 40/- per piece|

 The next stop should be for a little strange item- Kheeri kebab.
 Its purely made from, please don’t get shocked, beef nipples.
 Little chewy in nature and an unusual aroma- it comes at 17/- a plate.
 But the actual challenge lies in finding the shop.
-Move forward from Haji Allauddin, take a left from the more and an immediate right- there’s a miniscule shop with no names on your right, opposite to yaadgar hotel.
+Move forward from Haji Allauddin, take a left from the more and an immediate right- there’s a miniscule shop with no names on your right.
 That’s the place.
-Enjoy your Kheeri kebab with a twist of chilly sauce and sliced onion.
+Enjoy the Kheeri kebab.

 Well, need we say more ?
-With a heavy heart (that we left the beef champ-roti alone) and heavier stomcah, we left for the day, but just on the way, we found a small shop on left selling pure dudh-malai (35/- per 100 grms).
+With a heavy heart (that we left the beef champ-roti alone) and heavier stomach, we left for the day, but just on the way, we found a small shop on left selling pure dudh-malai (35/- per 100 grms).
 Each one of us took one bhand-full and off we left….
-Bon apetite…